Claire Denis: Career

 Denis initially studied economics, but, she has said, "It was completely suicidal.
 Everything pissed me off."
 She then briefly studied Oriental languages and married a photographer who encouraged her to quit.
 In 1969 Denis studied at IDHEC (L'Institut des hautes études cinématographiques – now La Fémis) with her husband's encouragement.
 He told her she needed to figure out what she wanted to do.
 She graduated from the IDHEC and since 2002 has been a professor of film at the European Graduate School in Saas-Fee, Switzerland.

 Before applying and being accepted into IDHEC, she worked as an intern at Télé Niger.
 After telling everyone that she wanted to apply to IDHEC, they told her, "no, don't waste your time studying, all you need to do is make films here with us".

 After graduating in 1971 and by this time divorced, Denis began working as an assistant director for many acclaimed filmmakers.
-Such films include Jacques Rivette's Out 1 (1971), Denis Dusan Makavejev's Sweet Movie (1974), Robert Enrico's The Old Gun (1974), Eduardo de Gregorio's Sérail (1976) and Costa-Gavras's Hanna K. (1983).
-After meeting Wim Wenders, Denis travelled to the U.S. to be the assistant director on Paris, Texas (1984) and Wings of Desire (1987).
+Such films include Jacques Rivette's Out 1 (1971), Dušan Makavejev's Sweet Movie (1974), Robert Enrico's The Secret and The Old Gun (both 1974) and two further films, Eduardo de Gregorio's Surreal Estate (1976) and Costa-Gavras's Hanna K. (1983).
+After meeting Wim Wenders, Denis travelled to the U.S. to be the assistant director on Paris, Texas (1984), a few years later again in the States for Jim Jarmusch's Down by Law (1986), and finally a second time for Wenders on Wings of Desire (1987).
 Wenders has said, "Claire was more than ready to make her own films.
 It would have been a waste to let her continue working as an assistant director".
 By working with so many directors Denis realized she wanted to make her own films to have more independence and ownership of her work.

 Denis's feature film debut, Chocolat (1988), is a semi-autobiographical meditation about a French woman reflecting on her childhood in Cameroon and her relationship with her family's African servant.
 While making it, Denis began collaborating with Jean-Pol Fargeau as a co-writer.
 They still work together.
 Chocolat was nominated for the Palme d'Or at Cannes and praised by critics and audiences as a remarkable first film.

 Denis's second film, Man No Run (1989), is a documentary that follows a group of Cameroonian musicians, Les Têtes Brulées, touring France.
 It was considered an unusual second choice.
 Her next two narrative films were No Fear, No Die (S'en fout la mort, 1990) and I Can't Sleep (J'ai pas sommeil, 1994).
 The former is about illegal cockfighting, and the latter is about a serial killer who murders elderly women, inspired by a real case.
 Her next film, Nénette et Boni (1996), dives into the relationship between an alienated brother and his unhappily pregnant sister.